alexmanrique/blog/_drafts/2021-04-11-developing-cakephp-application-in-macbook-m1.md

 ;extension=gmp
 extension=intl
 ```
-I had the same error as before, so I decided to install a separate version of PHP using Homebrew.
+After uncommenting the extension I got the same error as before `intl extension is not loaded`, so I decided to install a separate version of PHP using Homebrew.

 ## Installing PHP through Homebrew